tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 A project pipeline is a systematic framework that gives a structured sequence of the steps included in your research.
 It outlines the flow of tasks, from data collection and cleaning to analysis and visualization.

-Depending on your field of study, your project pipeline might quickly become more complex, which makes a clear structure even more important.
+Your project pipeline might quickly become more complex, which makes a clear structure even more important.
 A good project pipeline ensures consistency and facilitates efficiency by breaking down the complex process into smaller manageable steps.

 It also ensures transparency.
 For example, a project where code files are separated into multiple smaller components (e.g. one for data cleaning, one for running the model, one for producing tables and figures) is way easier for others to read and understand.